-Furthermore, I wish to convey my appreciation to all NBS permanent and temporary staff for their tireless efforts in designing and implementing the survey.
+Hyong Nguyen, Jon Kastelic and Kristen Himelein in implementing the survey.
+We also wish to tireless efforts in designing and implementing the survey.
 My sincere appreciations also go to their families for being patient during the long absence of their beloved ones.